TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 ### Objects as a design pattern

-One of the simplest ways you can begin to organize your code is by simply grouping things into objects.
+One of the simplest ways you can begin to organize your code is by grouping things into objects.
 Take these examples from a 'tic tac toe' game:

 ```javascript
 // example one